TapanHP1995/ML_Assessment/README.md

 Task 1: Google Play Store Analysis and create a well documented report in Jupyter notebook.

 Task 2: Now, one more task is to upload CSV as dataset in Google BigQuery.
-After craeting dataset on BigQuery with using API(Not GUI of BigQuery).
+After creating dataset on BigQuery with using gogole APIs (Not GUI of BigQuery) in Python code.
 Save the original CSV file to Google Cloud storage.
-This storage uploaded file will work as a backup for our system.
+This uploaded file will work as a backup for our system.

 [Note: you can use any analysis techniques or methods you want, you should/can use visualization to show the analysis insights.
 For Analysis Use python If possible]